In 2008, the Chancellery of the Riigikogu founded August Rei Scholarship in Parliamentary Studies that aims to promote parliamentary research.

 August Rei Scholarship in Parliamentary Studies

 The scholarship is awarded to authors of Master’s or Doctoral theses on parliament, parliamentarism or the parliamentary assemblies of Estonia.
-All students, master’s students and doctoral students who are interested in dealing with the subject are welcome to submit the drafts of their works.

 We hope that the competition for scholarship in parliamentary studies will inspire young researchers also in the future, and contribute to the research and valuing of the activities and history of our parliament.

 Scholarship winners, and theses and dissertations defended

 “Creation of the Parliamentary Budget Office in Estonia” (initial title of the Master’s thesis)